codio/site/source/docs/content/authoring/3ways.html.md

 A book addresses this issue by offering sophisticated table to contents management with nested chapters and sections.
 As a result, you can put all of your content into a single book, with a single box running in the background.
 This means that when students want to revise, they are able to move to any location in the book without any delays.

 However, faculty will still want to teach a course based on a book.
 To do this, you use a course but rather than creating a project unit, you create a book based unit.
 This allows you to point to any parts of a book for that unit.
 Students can see the parts of the book that the unit related to in the table of contents.
-The course and class manager is also able to specify that parts of the book not mapped to by the unit either a) can be seen or b) cannot be seen.
+The course and class manager is also able to specify that parts of the book not mapped to by the unit either a) can be seen or b) cannot be seen in the class.
+See [Book Visibility](/docs/classes/classmanagement/bookvisibility)] for more information

 <img alt="Books" src="/img/docs/bookslist.png" class="simple"/>